microsoft/CCF/doc/use_apps/verify_tx.rst

 Application Claims
 ------------------

-CCF allows application code to attach arbitrary claims to a transaction, via the :cpp:func:`set_claims_digest()` API, as illustrated in :ref:`build_apps/logging_cpp:User-Defined Claims in Receipts`.
+CCF allows application code to attach arbitrary claims to a transaction, via the :cpp:func:`enclave::RpcContext::set_claims_digest` API, as illustrated in :ref:`build_apps/logging_cpp:User-Defined Claims in Receipts`.

 This is useful to allow the reveal and verification of application-related claims offline, ie. without access to the CCF network.
 For example, a logging application may choose to set the digest of the payload being load as `claims_digest`.